akhtarfarooque/Scala_Project_CSYE7200/README.md

 5. data_cleaning : This is the data cleaning function which can be used at required places.

 6. sample_data_200k : Sample dataset of 200k rows

+**7. Updated_Sentiment_Analysis_using_Bert_Databricks : We have updated the file and fixed the error, in the new version, we are using the trained model, so we dont have to train model again every time we run it.